 Operational Stack Table

-The operational stack is where the program stores simple elementary operations, function arguments, and pointers to important objects.
+The operational stack1 is where the program stores simple elementary operations, function arguments, and pointers to important objects.

 There are 16 registers (st0